isomerpages/sportsg-safesport/_about/Safe Sport Commission Members.md

 ---
 ### **Safe Sport Commission**

-The Safe Sport Commission comprises representatives of the different stakeholders in our sporting community to bring together participants and organisations in fostering a healthy and positive climate for all involved.
+The Safe Sport Commission comprises of representatives of the different stakeholders in our sporting community to bring together participants and organisations in fostering a healthy and positive climate for all involved.

 ### **List of Commission Members**
 ##### Term 2023- 2025